return007/weather-prompt/README.md

 # weather-prompt
 Displays current weather information in bash PS1

-Fetches hourly data from https://openweathermap.org/ and stores it locally.
+Fetches current weather data, once in an hour from https://openweathermap.org/ and stores it locally.

 ## How bad will it look